 When it comes down to it, everyday style is all about having a handful of great pieces you can re-wear a million different ways.

 These European clothing brands have mastered the art of creating pieces for everyday styling.
-Whether it’s a perfect tee from COS, a classic Sézane trench, or a standout knit from & Other Stories, these brands make building a thoughtful wardrobe actually doable.
-They’re proof that with the right pieces, you don’t need tons of clothes, just a few you truly love and wear on repeat!
+Whether it’s a perfect tee from COS, a classic Sézane trench, or a standout blouse from Chloe de Barros, these brands make building a thoughtful wardrobe actually doable.
+They’re proof that with the right pieces, you don’t need tons of clothes, just a few you truly love and wear on repeat.